ob-ivan/sd-currency/README.md

 - EUR
 - USD

-You can enumerate available currencies like follows:
+You can enumerate available currencies using a registry instance:

 ```php
 use SD\Currency\Model\Registry;